1314spb/IoT-RAG-ABA/README.md

 [4]: R. M. Foxx, “Applied behavior analysis treatment of autism: The state of the art,” Child and adolescent psychiatric clinics of North America, vol. 17, no. 4, pp. 821–834, 2008. \
 [5]: R. Y.-Y. Chan, C. M. V. Wong, and Y. N. Yum, “Predicting behavior change in students with special education needs using multimodal learning analytics,” IEEE Access, vol. 11, pp. 63 238–63 251, 2023.

 ## Acknowledgement

-This project adheres to the academic integrity policy of The Chinese University of Hong Kong.
-The submitted work is original and has not been submitted to multiple courses or purposes without declaration.
-All cited sources are correctly referenced.
-No teaching materials are distributed, shared, or copied to gain unfair academic advantage without the permission of the instructor.
+This project adheres to the academic integrity policies of The Chinese University of Hong Kong.
+All submitted materials are original, properly referenced, and have not been used elsewhere without declaration.

 ## License

-This project is licensed under the terms of the [MIT license](LICENSE).
+This project is licensed under the [MIT license](LICENSE).